 Each year, about 275,000 Americans are hospitalized for pancreatitis, or inflammation of the pancreas.
 This inflammation occurs when digestive enzymes in the pancreas damage the organ.

-Pancreatitis is a serious condition that can lead to complication such as heart, lung or kidney failure and even death.
+Pancreatitis is a serious condition that can lead to complications such as heart, lung or kidney failure.
+The condition is lethal if not recognized early.

 Signs of pancreatitis include pain in the upper abdomen that spreads to the back and may last for several days.
 Other symptoms include swollen abdomen, fever, nausea and fast heartbeat.

-Treatments include IV fluids for dehydration, pain medicine, antibiotics and a low-fat diet.
+Treatments include IV fluids for dehydration, pain medicine, antibiotics, and a low-fat diet or strict bowel rest with nothing to eat (NPO).
 If gallstones caused pancreatitis, a surgeon may remove the gallbladder.

 Symptoms of Poor Gut Health or Digestive Disease